Main menu

 Artist Selection Process

-• OCII has volunteered to participate in the SFAC Art Enrichment Program to commission public artwork that will be featured in the Park.
+• OCII has volunteered to participate in the SFAC Art Enrichment Program to commission public artwork that is anticipated to be featured in the future Park (The Park project currently on hold.
+See Project Info above).

 • The artwork should be inspired by and responsive to the proposed park design, its natural habitat, physical landscape, site history, and sustainability.
 Additionally, the work should have a visual impact from a distance yet be integrated into the landscape.